pkopriv2/bourne/convoy/README.md

 # Overview

-Convoy is an information dissemination library built on the SWIM [1] membership protocol.
+Convoy is a distributed directory based on the SWIM [1] membership protocol.
+It extends the protocol slightly to allow members to contribute a small key/value store to the directory.

 For more overview and background on epidemic protocols and their analysis, please see [2].